Cruise Ship Interior Cabins – Simple Photo Guide

 Darkness

 They are completely pitch black at night and also during the day.
-It is a bit strange waking up and not knowing if it is 3:00 AM or 3:00 PM but if you can get used to that and inside cabin is a great option.
+It is a bit strange waking up and not knowing if it is 3:00 AM or 3:00 PM, but if you can get used to that, an inside cabin is a great option.

-If you are cruising somewhere where the sun doesn’t set or rarely sets an inside cabin can be a great option in order to help you sleep.
+If you are cruising somewhere where the sun doesn’t set or rarely sets, an inside cabin can be a great option to help you sleep.

-I recently took a cruise into the arctic circle in pursuit of the ‘midnight sun’, the sun doesn’t set in the north of Norway in summer, AT ALL!
+I took a cruise into the Arctic Circle in pursuit of the ‘midnight sun’.
+The sun doesn’t set in northern Norway in summer, AT ALL!
 It was an incredible place to visit but very surreal.

 Less Time Spent in Your Cabin